TURN TO LANDSCAPE

 .
 OM A 7.1.7(a)(1) 75 mins. standard reporting time

-See included documentation at the OM-A 7 button below here.
+See included documentation at the OM-A 7 button below here, thumbnail 6.

 .
 THIS IS THE MOST IMPORTANT